Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 An employer may conduct drug tests at various times before a person is hired and during employment.
 A workplace drug testing program may include these types of tests:

-- Pre-employment: A test typically given after a job offer is made but before a person is hired.
+- Pre-employment: A test typically given after a job offer is made but before a person begins working.

 - Random: An unannounced test given to a randomly selected group of people.